pulkitver1991/Road-Segmentation/README.md

 ## Running the PIX Code

-* The Code use Pixelwise Implementation of segmentation
+* The Code uses Pixelwise Implementation of segmentation
 * The Code displays some intermediate work and may have some bugs
 * The training and testing vector is not created in this case (due to large size)
 * You can create the vectors by setting the variable *create_vectors_again* high and run the code